All Guides About Start Here

 Where do I sell my micro SaaS?

-Acquire.com is best for self-serve sales under $500K ARR.
-Empire Flippers gets higher multiples for established businesses over $50K ARR.
-Flippa works for smaller or less polished assets.
-FE International is best for businesses above $500K ARR seeking institutional buyers.
+Acquire.com is best when you want to handle the sale yourself for businesses under $500K a year.
+Empire Flippers gets higher prices for established businesses over $50K a year.
+Flippa works for smaller or rougher products.
+FE International is best for businesses over $500K a year that want larger, professional buyers.

 +